Unboxed-Software/solana-course/content/hello-world-program.md

 };
 ```

-Next, lets set up the entry point to our program using the `entrypoint!` macro and create the `process_instruction` function.
+Next, let's set up the entry point to our program using the `entrypoint!` macro and create the `process_instruction` function.
 The `msg!` macro then allows us to print “Hello world!” to the program log when the program is invoked.

 ```rust
 entrypoint!(process_instruction);